felipevolpone/freeipa-health-checker/README.md

 * List certificates
 * Check if the certificates expired
-* Check if the certificates are on the right path, if they have the expected trust flags and check if certmonger is monitoring they.
+* Check if the certificates are on the right path, if they have the expected trust flags and check if certmonger is monitoring the certs.

 ### How to use it
 1. Clone the project